One bright spark during this Covid-19 pandemic has been the willingness of folks to open their hearts and wallets to the less fortunate.

 |AMEX Rewards Card||0.63 mpd|

-You can always verify this in the points breakdown section of your online banking:
+For AMEX cards, you can always verify this in the points breakdown section of your online banking:

 Some of you may be thinking of doing the Citi Rewards-GrabPay workaround, where a GrabPay balance is topped up with a Citi Rewards Visa for 4 mpd, then spent through the GrabPay Mastercard.
 This doesn’t work for Giving.sg and Ray of Hope (both portals reject transactions made with the GrabPay Mastercard), but might be an option for other organizations.
 Some charities even accept GrabPay or FavePay, so be sure to explore that too.